-Deanna Caballero, Assistant Vice President for Human Resources and Payroll
+Deanna Caballero, Associate Vice President of Human Resources and Payroll Services Phone: 909-607-8533 E-mail: deanna\caballero@pitzer.edu

-Services

-E-mail: deanna caballero@pitzer.edu

 III.
 General Policy Statement

 Pitzer College seeks to maintain an environment of mutual respect among all members of its community.
 All forms of harassment and discrimination on the basis of sex, gender identity and expression, pregnancy, religion, creed, color, race, national or ethnic origin, ancestry, sexual orientation, medical condition, physical or mental disability, age, marital status, veteran status, family care leave status, or any other basis described in this Document or otherwise prohibited by state or federal law destroy the foundation for such respect and violate the sense of community vital to the College's educational enterprise.
 Sexual misconduct offenses are a form of sexual harassment and are strictly prohibited by the College.
 Retaliation against a person who reports, complains about, or participates in the investigation of a complaint of discrimination, harassment, and/or sexual misconduct is likewise prohibited.